0bOne/wufs/README.md

 of course, if you want to create JUST a raw disk image, you don't need this program.
 Youcan use anything that writes a bunch of bytes into a file in an even number of sectors.

-For the chosen few who want to use the WUFS file system I will create a separate readme.
-I would love to hear from anyone who wants to add existing file systems to the script.
+For the chosen few who want to use the WUFS file system I have added the file "WUFS-descriptors.pdf" I would love to hear from anyone who wants to add existing file systems to the script.
 The program is written in NodeJS so it is wonderfully transparent and cross-platform.
 Time to throw out all those opaque binaries that create file systems.

 Designed for Intel emulators and virtual machines.